codepath/android_guides/Basic-Todo-App-Tutorial.md

-## Building the Todo App for Android Studio

 This tutorial is a complementary reference which can be used in conjunction with [this Todo app presentation](https://docs.google.com/a/thecodepath.com/presentation/d/15JnmfmFa0hJOEkBhG_TeymChLzDzpOTJvBlOj29A9fY/edit) to reference the source code step-by-step.

+**Note:** This tutorial is designed for Android Studio and not for Eclipse.
+For building this in Eclipse, see [this slide presentation](http://goo.gl/pBKfYP).

 ### Creating the Project